greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Step 5 - Update the failing Expectation and run the Validation again

-You need to update the Expectation so the Validation of the `passenger_count` Expectation completes successfully.
+Now that you know your assumption about taxi passenger capacity was incorrect, you need to update the Expectation so the Validation of the `passenger_count` Expectation completes successfully.

 1. Click the **Expectations** tab.